GDuenas/Ginder/README.md

 This feature allows the user to find the information and post of a desired game once the user types in the gamertag ame, the webpage displays the information of the gamertag

-user navigates to find gamer page
+user navigates to find gamer page (find_gamers.php)
 ![Search1](https://user-images.githubusercontent.com/55245271/161453517-d0851716-c656-4f1a-a2ff-8b1fc427e77a.JPG)